cwhd/measurementor/README.md

 Run the app:

-    grails run-app -Dgrails.server.port.http=8070
+    grails run-app

-NOTE: by default Grails uses port 8080 which is used by many other things, so I changed it to 8070.

 # In Progress...
 This is still a bit of a work in progress but feel free to let me know if there's anything that could be better.
 - When Grails 3 comes out I need to update the app to take advantage of native gradle
 - Need to install the data collector and start it up when everything else starts up
-- It would be good to have a shell script to set everything up
+- Working on making the setup.sh do everything you need
 - Need a data collector for github
 - Write more unit tests